gutibran/secplusdaily-bot/README.md

 # secplusdaily-bot
-A [Twitter bot](https://twitter.com/secplusdaily) that posts daily polls.
-The polls are CompTIA Security+ related.
+A [Twitter bot](https://twitter.com/secplusdaily) that posts about topics in the CompTIA Security+ (SY0-701) certification.
+This primarily an attempt to develop community engagement around a Twitter account.